 Recent roles include: Marcellina in The Marriage of Figaro and Carmen in The Tragedy of Carmen with Shreveport Opera, Vera Boronel in The Consul with Baltimore Concert Opera, Maddalena in Rigoletto with Opera San Antonio and Painted Sky Opera, and the Mother in Hansel and Gretel and Dorabella in Cosi fan tutte with Yale Opera.

-She is in her second season with the Shreveport Opera Company's Resident Artist program.
-This fall she sang the role of Marcellina in The Marriage of Figaro.
+She recently completed her second season with the Shreveport Opera Company's Resident Artist program.
 In 2020 she performed in Art After Dark where she sang Maria in Feel the Tango, Angie in Pepito, and Julia Child in Bon Appétit.
 She also sang in their 2021 recorded production of Rigoletto as Maddalena and Giovanna.

 She received the Campbell/Wachter Scholarship Award from the Santa Fe Opera for the 2021 season.
 She received the Faculty Award from the Vann Vocal Institute in 2020.
 She was a first place winner of the Pacific NorthWest Competition in Eugene, Oregon in 2019.
 She has placed in the top ten in the Brava!
 Competition two years (2018, 2019) in a row and was a Grand Finalist in the Talents of the World Competition in 2018.

 She has performed in many concert works including Beethoven's Symphony No. 9 and Handel’s Let God Arise, O Sing unto the Lord, and Messiah.
 She has also sung in recitals for the Trinity on Wall Street, Pipes at One and the Chautauqua Opera Company’s Emerging Artists Recital.
 She has also performed the Old Lady in Candide with the Eastern Connecticut Symphony Orchestra.